jasonBuras/skunkworks/README.md

 	- The current build has no safeguards to check for valid emails.
 	- We need to talk to pod-9 about Authentication, and pod-4 about the database
 	- May have to look into a way to limit file size
+- Design
+	- This is currently just a proof of concept.
+Now that we have established a foundation, we will spend some time focusing on the design.